 Deenergization

 While initiation of a public safety power shut-off (PSPS) is regarded as a last resort, there may be situations where it may be the safest approach if the risk of a wildfire starting and spreading is severe.
 In the event of a PG&E-initiated PSPS for its transmission lines, the Big Flat, Forest Glen, Grouse Creek, and Hyampom substations could be affected.
 Customers in these areas are encouraged to enroll in PG&E’s zip code notification system for a direct notification from PG&E regarding PSPS events.
-TPUD will also use its Outage Management System to notify affected customers when PG&E. has made notification.
+TPUD will also use its Outage Management System to notify affected customers when PG&E has made notification.

 TPUD proactively communicates to customers and key stakeholders through multiple channels about preparing for potential curtailments and the power restoration process.
 TPUD recognizes that many entities and individuals are particularly vulnerable during extended power outages and makes every effort to provide up-to-date information to these populations prior to, during, and after an event.